benedettix/Innteractive-Comments-Section/README.md

 ![Design preview for the Interactive comments section coding challenge](./design/desktop-preview.jpg)

+I could use localstorage but i forgot never mind...

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.